losticcino/MyUdacityProjects-Android-PopularMovies-2/README.md

 ## READ ME REGARDING API KEY

 To avoid accidental uploading of an API key, I created a class which is ignored by git-commit.
+The class is in the "Utilities" package.
-The class name is "APIKeys"
+The class name is "APIKeys".
 The class reads as follows: